 She has developed expertise for advice and litigation in the field of corporate manslaughter and the effects upon the NHS, the construction and the Transport Industry.

-Charlotte has been instructed since pupillage in regulatory work having been Standing Counsel to 2 London Boroughs on all matters within their remit, including benefit fraud, health & safety and Nuisance.
+Charlotte has been instructed since pupillage in regulatory work having been Standing Counsel to 2 London Boroughs on all matters within their remit, including health & safety.
 Latterly, she has represented private companies in relation to this and Fire Authority, Death in the work place, Environment and Trademarks.
 She has been involved in training regulatory investigators and has written papers advising regulatory authorities on the application of the law in practice.
 She has successfully defended in large scale Environment Agency prosecutions.

 She has advised and acted on behalf of the defence in both criminal and civil matters in relation to Trademarks law and was in the landmark case in the Court of Appeal and House of Lords of Johnston which successfully led to the re-definition of the criminal defences under the 1994 Trade Marks Act.
 She has acted successfully in some of the largest Trademark “hauls” made by Trading standards.